Fermat-ORG/fermat-framework/README.md

 * To act as a local back-end for native-Fermat-APPs and wallets, but also to any other mobile APP running on the same device.

-* To be a full-stack Framework to develop financial applications that cannot be banned or easily attacked as it is fully decentralized.
+* To be a full-stack Framework to develop financial applications that cannot be banned or easily attacked as they are fully decentralized.

 #### Open Source